Kong/docs.konghq.com/app/enterprise/0.36-x/admin-api/vitals/vitals-prometheus-strategy.md

 StatsD exporter can run either on a separate node from Kong (to avoid resource competition with Kong), or on the same host with Kong (to reduce unnecessary network overhead).
-Note that feeding metrics from multiple Kong nodes into a single StatsD exporter is currently not supported, as this will result in metrics conflict.
+Note that feeding metrics from multiple Kong nodes into a single StatsD exporter is currently not supported, as it would result in a metrics conflict.
 It's also recommended to match the number of Kong nodes to StatsD exporters for better scalability.